libretro/hatari/README.md

 There are also options to write protect floppy disks as well as an option to enable/disable fast floppy access.

+There is an option in the RetroMapper where you can assign a button to "Auto Rotate" the disks (M3U).
+Be cautious about what button you assign it to ( You've been warned ).

 ## M3U Support and Disk control
 When you have a multi disk game, you can use a m3u file to specify each disk of the game and change them from the RetroArch Disk control interface.